 - 13. The couple will be marked down ONE rank in the Final if it is their first offence of that nature in the competition. - 14.
 If the couple has received a prior warning for the same or similar offence, the couple will incur the penalty of being marked down THREE ranks in the Final. - 15.
 If the couple has received more than one warning of any nature and commits a violation in the final, the couple will incur the penalty of disqualification. - 16.
 In the very unlikely event that a competitor displays numerous blatant breaches of the rules that are unsafe or not in the spirit of competition (as decided by the Head Judge or Event Director) the judges reserve the right, by a minimum 2/3 majority vote, to disqualify the offending competitor/s immediately at any stage of the competition. - 17.
-In Dance With A Stranger Finals, the penalty applies to both members of the partnership even if the prior violations were performed by only one half of that partnership.
+In Dance With A Stranger where leaders and followers are judged independently, followers will not be penalised for a violation performed by their leader and vice versa.
+If Dance With A Stranger Finals are judged as a partnership, the penalty applies to both members of the partnership even if the prior violations were performed by only one half of that partnership.